CVE-2025-9329: CWE-125: Out-of-bounds Read in Foxit PDF Reader

 Technical Summary

-CVE-2025-9329 is a high-severity remote code execution vulnerability affecting Foxit PDF Reader version 2024.4.0.27683.
-The vulnerability arises from an out-of-bounds read condition (CWE-125) in the parsing of PRC files, a file format embedded within PDFs for 3D content.
-Specifically, the flaw is due to improper validation of user-supplied data, which allows an attacker to read beyond the allocated buffer boundaries.
-This memory corruption can be exploited to execute arbitrary code within the context of the Foxit PDF Reader process.
-Exploitation requires user interaction, such as opening a maliciously crafted PDF containing a PRC file or visiting a malicious webpage that triggers the vulnerability.
-The CVSS v3.0 base score is 7.8, reflecting high impact on confidentiality, integrity, and availability, with low attack complexity and no privileges required.
-Although no known exploits are currently observed in the wild, the vulnerability was assigned by the Zero Day Initiative (ZDI) and publicly disclosed on September 2, 2025.
-This vulnerability is critical because it enables remote attackers to gain code execution capabilities, potentially leading to full system compromise if the PDF reader runs with user privileges.
-The lack of a patch link suggests that a fix may not yet be available, emphasizing the urgency for mitigation and monitoring.
-Organizations using Foxit PDF Reader should consider this vulnerability a significant risk, especially in environments where PDF files are frequently exchanged or downloaded from untrusted sources.
+CVE-2025-9329 is a high-severity vulnerability affecting Foxit PDF Reader version 2024.4.0.27683.
+The flaw is an out-of-bounds read (CWE-125) occurring during the parsing of PRC files, which are embedded 3D model files sometimes included in PDFs.
+The vulnerability arises due to improper validation of user-supplied data, allowing an attacker to read beyond the allocated buffer boundaries.
+This memory corruption can be exploited to execute arbitrary code remotely in the context of the current user process.
+Exploitation requires user interaction, specifically opening a malicious PDF containing a crafted PRC file or visiting a malicious webpage that triggers the vulnerability.
+The CVSS v3.0 base score is 7.8, reflecting high impact on confidentiality, integrity, and availability, with low attack complexity but requiring user interaction and local access vector (likely meaning the attack vector is local or via user action).
+No known exploits are reported in the wild yet, but the vulnerability was publicly disclosed on September 2, 2025.
+The vulnerability was tracked by ZDI as ZDI-CAN-26772.
+The lack of a patch link indicates that a fix may not yet be available, increasing the urgency for mitigation.
+This vulnerability is critical because it allows remote code execution, potentially enabling attackers to take full control of affected systems if exploited successfully.

 Potential Impact